Get your Script across the Finish Line!

 What do I need to do to enter the competition?

-You need to submit an original feature film screenplay or television pilot in PDF format, a completed online application form and an entry fee (amount varies depending on when you enter and what services you choose, see prices on our pricing page).
+You need to submit an original feature film screenplay, short film script or television pilot in PDF format, a completed online application form and an entry fee (amount varies depending on when you enter and what services you choose, see prices on our pricing page).

 How do I enter the competition?